guerookeh/guerookeh.github.io/content/Bessel's Correction Deriving the Unbiased Estimator of Variance.md

 Note that this result doesn't make any distributional assumptions, so it holds for any identically and independently distributed data with a finite mean.
 Although these assumptions change when discussing sampling distributions of variance and standard deviation.

-## "Naive" Sample Variance as a Biased Estimator of the Variance
+## Naive Sample Variance as a Biased Estimator of the Variance

 Suppose our naive guess at defining the sample variance estimator, $s^2_g$, was,
 $$